-The museum has a full calendar of visiting exhibitions showcasing works that are rarely on view to the public.
-These have included an exhibition on muralist Diego Rivera (1886-1957), as well as The Age of Rodin and The Santos Tradition in Puerto Rican, which displayed carved wooden saints (see p47) - the hallmark of Puerto Rican popular art.
+The museum shows an active calendar of exhibitions featuring European Old Masters and international contemporary art.
+These have included an exhibition on muralist Diego Rivera (1886-1957), as well as The Age of Rodin and The Santos Tradition in Puerto Rican, which displayed wooden saints (see p47) - the hallmark of Puerto Rican popular art.